videlais/Unofficial-Ink-Cookbook/Chapter3/index.md

 * Give up on a New Project
 ```

 Choices will be covered more in the next chapter, but they are the basic building block of any Ink project.
-They are what a user interacts with when playing an Ink game and how the other key concepts in Ink relate to each other within the Flow of a project.
+They are what a user interacts with when playing an Ink game, and how the other key concepts in Ink relate to each other within the Flow of a project.

 Through adding Choices, the preview pane in Inky can be used to "choose," and then rewind or restart a story.
 When working with the Inky Editor, this can help in moving through a story’s *weave*, and in testing how different parts.